New Year meet, Low Hall Garth, Langdale

 Descending to Great Langdale

-The meet was kicked-off on Friday evening with everyone visiting the Three Shires followed by jacket potatoes back at LHG, provided by meet leaders Michael & Robert Crowther.
+The meet was kicked-off on Friday evening with everyone visiting the Three Shires followed by jacket potatoes back at LHG provided by meet leaders Michael and Robert Crowther.

-Conrad and new PMs Mark & Neil, arrived early on Saturday morning.
+Conrad and new PMs Mark Longmore and Neil West, arrived early on Saturday morning.
 It was still dark, but they were met by some of the ‘Cold Water Swimming Brigade’, who claimed they were going for a pre-breakfast dip.
 And here seems to be the evidence…

 Wild swimmers

-John & Carol Whalley and John Sutcliffe decided on a valley route – climbing the slopes of Baysbrown Wood, before following the Cumbria Way footpath via Elterwater village to reach Skelwith Bridge.
+John and Carol Whalley, and John Sutcliffe decided on a valley route – climbing the slopes of Baysbrown Wood, before following the Cumbria Way footpath via Elterwater village to reach Skelwith Bridge.
 From there they took an undulating route back through Little Langdale to Low Hall Garth.

 Some weather forecasts had suggested there might be a cloud inversion, with the possibility of clear skies above 500 or 600 metres.
 So, two other groups set off for higher ground in the hope of (possibly) seeing the sun and maybe some distant peaks above the clouds, or at least a bit of lingering snow.